rifandani/ai-monorepo/apps/hono/README.md

 ## 🎯 Todo

+- [ ] example of MCP OAUTH
 - [ ] example of using langchain
 - [ ] integrate LLM observability (e.g phoenix, langfuse, helicone, posthog, sentry)

+## 📝 Notes

+- when running `bun mcp:stream:example:server` with `--oauth` and found error `Error [ERR_MODULE_NOT_FOUND]: Cannot find package 'src' imported from /Users/rizeki.rifandani/Desktop/dev/projects/ai/node_modules/@modelcontextprotocol/sdk/dist/esm/examples/server/demoInMemoryOAuthProvider.js`, you should change the `demoInMemoryOAuthProvider.js` file in the `node_modules` from `import { createOAuthMetadata, mcpAuthRouter } from 'src/server/auth/router.js';` to `import { createOAuthMetadata, mcpAuthRouter } from '../../server/auth/router.js';`.
+After that it still doesn't work when we try to connect through the inspector.

 ## 🌎 How to MCP